 Completion of a Discipleship Training School (DTS) is not required.

 We live together, eat together, work together, share our lives, living spaces, and work duties for the benefit of the community.
 This helps us keep costs down and allows each individual to grow in very practical ways as he or she walks out what it means to love and lay down their lives for others.

 Single students share a room with several other people and have dorm-style bathrooms; married students have a room of their own in a shared suite.
 Meals are prepared in the base kitchen and eaten together with all the staff and students (including those of other schools).
 The base lounge is the usual hangout spot during free times but sometimes people just get together for a spontaneous jam session or time of worship in the auditorium.
 Housekeeping is accomplished through daily “work duties” because everybody knows that a good missionary isn’t afraid of a little work – and there’s something about cleaning toilets…

 We recognize that relationships – with God and people – are very important and this YWAM tradition of “community living” plays an important part in bringing the base together.

 In your TESOL course, students will learn and work together, relying on one another to accomplish your goals.
 Be prepared for a very busy and intense schedule that could involve evenings and weekends.
 Be ready to be challenged, to rely on God, to grow, and to form lasting friendships and expanded horizons!

-The cost of the TESOL course is $1,150 USD. ($100 deposit is due on acceptance and 1050 is due on the first day of class).
+The cost of the TESOL course is $1,400 USD. ($100 deposit for books is due on acceptance and 1300 is due on the first day of class).
 There is a non-refundable application fee of $40.
-The tuition includes lectures, practicum expenses, housing and meals for the four weeks of the course.
+The tuition includes lectures, practicum expenses, housing and meals for the five weeks of the course.

 Note: Arrive by 5:00 PM on Sunday before school starts and depart on Saturday after school ends.
 We do not observe holiday breaks.
 We cannot accommodate early arrivals.